Lifestyle

 2. Seven Sushi

-Sushi in Montana…I know what you are thinking at this exact moment you are reading the name of the restaurant.
-But, just trust me, this sushi is fantastic and they have an entirely gluten-free menu.
+Sushi in Montana…I know what you are thinking at this exact moment, you are reading the name of the restaurant.
+But, just trust me, this sushi is fantastic, and they have an entirely gluten-free menu and a DEDICATED FRYER!
 Seven Sushi takes a lot of pride in their rolls and their care for their customers with food allergies.
 Did I also mention…they deliver?
 During the pandemic, this was one of our favorite weekend delivery date nights.
 We would eat sushi on the porch and watch the sunset from our lawn chairs.

 3. Five on Black